Parametrizations of $k$-Nonnegative Matrices: Cluster Algebras and $k$-Positivity Tests: k -essential minors

-Thus the only 3-minor of $M_3$ not necessarily positive is one containing both such 2-minors, i.e. $(M_3)_{I,J}$ itself.
+We have analogous inequalities for any other 3-minor containing exactly one of the 2-minors in question.
+Thus the only 3-minor of $M$ not necessarily positive is one containing both such 2-minors, $|M_{I,J}|$ itself.
 It can be checked that this minor is in fact negative, thus showing that it is 3-essential. \end{proof}

 \begin{example} Returning to the $n=3$, $k=2$ case, the previous proposition tells us that $A$ and $J$ are $2$-essential.
 From Figure~\ref{fig:TP-comps}, we can see that the pentagonal components and single-edge components in the $n=3$, $k=2$ case are all missing both $A$ and $J$ from their extended clusters.
 The extended clusters are of size 8, and in this case $n^2=9$.
 All of the extended cluster variables in these components are minors, and $A$ and $J$ are 2-essential, so these components cannot give 2-positivity tests of size $n^2$ which are composed entirely of minors. \end{example}